top of page

 PhD Candidate

-Elena is a Ph.D. candidate in the Department of Natural Resources and the Environment at Cornell University.
-Her research focuses on young children's nature education.
-Specifically, she seeks to engage young children in long-term community-based restoration and conservation activities (e.g., civic ecology practices and stewardship) and engage children as co-researchers to understand their experiences within these practices.
-Moreover, her research explores how enabling children's participation in nature stewardship might promote a sense of agency and purpose in children.
+Elena explores young children's nature education.
+She seeks to engage young children in long-term community-based restoration and conservation activities (e.g., civic ecology practices and stewardship) and involve children as co-researchers to understand their experiences within these practices.
+In addition, her research explores how enabling children's participation in nature stewardship might promote a sense of agency and purpose in children.

 MS Student